-The ndial is an experimental interface that combines automated processes with manual controls to navigate new and unpredictable sound worlds.
-It selects samples at random from a live or prerecorded source and maps them to an 8-step sequencer that goes around instead of along.
-It is an interface for playing records out of order, processing familiar music in new, often surprising, ways.
-The system can match pulses, record live samples, reorganize patterns, add effects and reanimate performances in real-time.
-Because control of the content is limited, preconceived strategies give way to the matter at hand, encouraging exploration and play over predetermined results.
+The ndial combines automated sampling and sequencing with manual controls to navigate sound worlds in unpredictable ways.
+The system selects samples at random from a live or prerecorded source and maps them to a hardware interface—an 8-step sequencer that goes around instead of along.
+The interface can match pulses, record live samples, reorganize patterns, add effects, and reanimate performances in real time.
+Recordings are explored out of order, and because control of the content is limited, preconceived strategies give way to the matters at hand.

 ndial v2 (white)

-Performances using an ndial or a set of ndials (there are red, white, blue, green and rainbow ndials) are called nterplays.
-A typical nterplay lasts between 8-15 minutes with each ndial drawing from one audio reference—a recording, song, speech or live input. nterplays are flexible and game-like and can involve anywhere from 1 to 4 ndialists. nterplays are kind of like concerts and kind of like games, somewhere in between.
+The ndial is designed for use with the onism software system.
+Four ndials were used in the large-scale performance-game, Reconsidering the Pattern in Light of the System.
+Performing with the ndial is called nterplay.
+A typical nterplay lasts between 8-15 minutes with each ndial drawing from one sound world—a recording, song, speech or live input. nterplays are flexible and game-like and can involve anywhere from 1 to 4 ndialists. nterplays are kind of like concerts and kind of like games, somewhere in between.